 “Learning and change processes are part of each other.
 Change is a learning process and learning is a change process.”
 (Beckhard & Pritchard, 1992, p.14)

-1 This document is a result of the Agile Enterprise Adoption Program of the Agile Alliance Non-‐Profit Organization and is based upon additional input by Ray Arell, Jens Coldewey, Esther Derby, Israel Gat, Michael Hamman, Jorgen Hesselberg, Bill Joiner, George Schlitz and Kati Villki
+- This document is a result of the Agile Enterprise Adoption Program of the Agile Alliance Non-‐Profit Organization and is based upon additional input by Ray Arell, Jens Coldewey, Esther Derby, Israel Gat, Michael Hamman, Jorgen Hesselberg, Bill Joiner, George Schlitz, and Kati Villki

-4 A release cycle defines the speed in which the software will be delivered to the client.
+- A release cycle defines the speed at which the software will be delivered to the client.

-5 For better readability I’m using the masculine form only.
+- For better readability, I’m using the masculine form only.
 However, this doesn’t mean that there were only male participants.

 Argyris, C. and Schön, D.A.
 (1995): Organizational Learning II: Theory, Method, and Practice.
 FT Press.